mmcgraw74/Tektronix-4041-GPIB-Controller/4041 ROMs/README.md

 I used a Dremel to modify one 28 pin socket (pulled out two contacts at pins 13 and 16 and then Dremeled a groove on each side to accept the Tek 24 pin carriers.
 The carriers have one notch on the pin 1 end and two notches on the pin 12 end.

-The Graphics ROMs were Motorola 68766C35 24pin 8Kx8 EPROMs.
+All the Option ROMs were Motorola 68766C35 24pin 8Kx8 EPROMs.

 Using my Data I/O Model 29B /w Unipak2 – Family 25/Pinout 29, I read each EPROM and transferred the data to the PC.